Diabetic Ketoacidosis Management

 Introduction

 Diabetic ketoacidosis is considered one of the most life-threatening complications of diabetes mellitus.
 More importantly, it is also one of the most preventable complications of diabetes.
-Through proper education and empowerment of persons with diabetes to self-manage this chronic medication condition, the overall mortality rates associated with this complication have steadily declined in the United States.
+Through proper education and empowerment of persons with diabetes to self-manage this chronic medical condition, the overall mortality rates associated with this complication have steadily declined in the United States.
 An interdisciplinary team approach (including medical providers, social workers, case managers, and community resources) has been proven to reduce recurrences of DKA in vulnerable populations.
 (2)

 Definition

-DKA, or diabetic ketoacidosis, is defined as the potentially life-threatening medical condition that occurs in people with diabetes.
+DKA, or diabetic ketoacidosis, is defined as a potentially life-threatening medical condition that occurs in people with diabetes.
 While it usually occurs in persons with type 1 diabetes mellitus, who are dependent on daily insulin injections, it may also occur in individuals with type 2 diabetes for a variety of reasons (underlying physiologic stress, such as an acute infection or trauma, or uncontrolled blood glucose levels and missed routine diabetic medications).

-In an acute case of diabetic ketoacidosis, the body is not producing enough insulin to move glucose into the cell for energy, and the liver then begins to break down fat for fuel instead, producing ketones.
+In an acute case of diabetic ketoacidosis, the body is not producing enough insulin to move glucose into the cells for energy, and the liver then begins to break down fat for fuel instead, producing ketones.
 This buildup of ketones in the body results in ketoacidosis.
 Left untreated, diabetic ketoacidosis can lead to a diabetic coma and eventual death.
 (3)

 Ask yourself...